annar40/ISEProject/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+##Running the Code Step by Step

+1.)
+Make sure to install node.js and Golang
+2.)
+Run npm install to install all libraries and dependencies needed for the code.
+3.)
+In the command line navigate to the folder of the project and run ng serve to compile the angular code 4.)
+In a new command line type go run hello.go to compile the backend API 5.)
+Navigate to `http://localhost:4200/signup` to get started with our application